liumcse/StanfordAlgo_Assignment/README.md

 # StanfordAlgo_Assignment
+For convenience, algs4.jar may be imported to support file reading.
-For sadasdasca, I adoped the I/O API from algs4.jar, which can be donwloaded from http://algs4.cs.princeton.edu/code/algs4.jar sdasd
+The .jar file can be donwloaded at http://algs4.cs.princeton.edu/code/algs4.jar